Aquilegia chrysantha: Distribution and habitat

 The species is native to the southwestern United States from extreme southern Utah to Texas, including Arizona, Colorado, and New Mexico, and to Sonora, Chihuahua, Coahuila, and Nuevo Leon in northwestern Mexico.
 It grows in moist habitats in mountainous regions.
 The plant's native elevation range is between 910 m and 3350 m above sea level.

 The population of A. chrysantha in south-central Colorado is unusually disjunct from the rest of the species's range.
 This population usually possess smaller flowers.
 They have sepals extending only 10 mm to 18 mm long and spurs only 35 mm to 40 mm long.
 This population is sometimes recognized as a separate variety, A. chrysantha var. rydbergii, but this distinction is not recognized in the Flora of North America.

 In 1881, botanist Thomas Meehan noted the apparent proliferation of A. chysantha in the Colorado Springs area, particularly around Cheyenne Cañon and Glen Eyrie, since botanists had examined the area in 1871 and 1873.
 Meehan theorized that their rapid spread was partially due to the increased human habitation of the area altering environmental circumstance.

-A population of columbines from the Baboquivari Mountains of southern Arizona has been the subject debate regarding its speciation.
-While occasionally described as a variety of A. chrysantha, its has also been classified part of the species A. longissima.
+A population of columbines from the Baboquivari Mountains of southern Arizona has been the subject of debate regarding its speciation.
+While occasionally described as a variety of A. chrysantha, it has also been classified as part of the species A. longissima.